 In Germany, Süddeutsche Zeitung starts at 19.99 EUR/month, Die Welt at 9.99 EUR/month, and Frankfurter Allgemeine 44.90 EUR/month (yes, this last one did surprise me, too).
 Le Monde asks for at least 24.90 EUR/month, Le Figaro asks for 8.90 EUR/month for the first month and Le Parisien at 9,99 EUR/month.
 The Guardian is for free in the UK, but it does ask for 19.99 USD/month if you want premium content and use their app.
 One can also support their journalistic effort with 5 USD/month.
 The Telegraph runs at 8.67 GBP/month and The Independent at 149.99 GBP/year.

 Wow, what diversity in pricing strategies!
 Some offer access to information cheaply, others not so much.

 But here is the thing… How many people will be willing to pay the toll fees or can actually afford it?

 Quality journalism is expensive.
 Investigating journalism is even more.
 Exposing contacts between a nominated and elected president’s staff with a foreign adversary cannot be cheap.
 So are the stories about the German secret services spying on other governments, journalist and public figures.
 And what about the extensive coverage of the candidates in the French presidential elections this year?

-In the same time, the quality differentiates tremendously between the paid information sources and the ones that offer everything for free.
+Simultaneously, the quality differentiates tremendously between the paid information sources and the ones that offer everything for free.
 The tone, the fact checks, the professionalism and the ethics are mostly as different as the colours black and white.

 In an ideal world, intelligent human beings will be subscribing for a fair low price that satisfies both the publisher and the reader.
-In the real world, this is not the case and democracy suffers.
+In the real world, this is not the case, and democracy suffers.
 Mostly in the Western World.

 Checks and balances are vital for democracy.
 Let’s never forget that.
 Just subscribe to democracy.